Frequently Asked Questions

 Q. Does PSC provide transportation to train stations or airports?

 A. The College does provide a free shuttle service to and from the Amtrak station in Cumberland, Maryland (approximately 20 miles north of Keyser) during Thanksgiving break, Winter break, and Spring break.
 From Cumberland, students can catch a train to either Washington or Pittsburgh.
-To learn more about the shuttle service to the train station just call the Residential Education office at 304-788-7407.
+To learn more about the shuttle service to the train station just call the Office of Housing and Residence Life at 304-788-7407.
 Student shuttles are by reservation only.

 There are cab companies in the area that will drive students to regional airports.
 Be sure to contact the cab company well in advance since this trip does take several hours.